Hiking is a pretty minimalist activity. You can really wear any normal clothes that you have and head out the door for a hike.

 The packing list for hiking

-Here’s the quick list, at minimum, for what to wear on most hikes in Hawaii (and most hikes in general) that would be best or most ideal to put on your list of what to pack for Hawaii!
+Here’s the quick list, at minimum, for what to wear on most hikes in Hawaii (and most hot weather hiking in general) that would be best or most ideal to put on your list of what to pack for Hawaii!

-- Moisture-wicking shirt like one these or like one of these
+- Moisture-wicking tech t-shirt like one these or like one of these

 - Outdoor shorts like these